-The newest product in their SPF-meets-skincare collection, the Supergoop!
+Perhaps the best product in their SPF-meets-skincare collection, the Supergoop!
 Daily Dose Vitamin C + SPF 40 ($46) serum is, as the name would suggest, a combination of powerfully protective chemical SPF and tone-evening vitamin C. Considering sunscreen and vitamin C are both crucial steps in a well-developed skincare routine, this adorably round bottle easily does the duties of both, saving some time, money, and crucial counter space.
 But to understand why Daily Dose is so great, we have to take a quick look at why it was made.

 Why Vitamin C?

 Since its founding 13 years ago, Supergoop! managed to rehab sunscreen's image from sticky, white summertime staple (goop) to arguably the most important part of skincare (super!).
 Since then, they've launched dozens of SPF-packed products including every possible form of straight-up sunscreen, makeup, skin serums and creams, body care, a kid's line, and even apparel.
-Daily Dose is the line's first vitamin C-centric product and developed to combat the hyperpigmentation and discoloration that often accompany rampant UV exposure, Supergoop! founder and CEO Holly Thaggard, tells Byrdie.
-Using vitamin C to combat darker scars and uneven tone isn't revolutionary, but pairing it with SPF is.
+Daily Dose is the line's first vitamin C-centric product and developed to combat the hyperpigmentation and discoloration that often accompany rampant UV exposure, Supergoop! founder Holly Thaggard, tells Byrdie.
+Using vitamin C to try to combat darker scars and uneven tone isn't revolutionary, but pairing it with SPF is.